gabrielgt/EvergineDocs/recipes/UI/Create-a-Custom-UI-Control.md

 This recipe cannot be done just by using the Editor, although it is needed to create the initial project, and choose the 2D camera (UIs work in 2D mode), by cliking on the 3D toggle button from the icons bar.
 You will notice it switches to 2D, and the Viewport follows accordingly by switching to the default 2D camera.

-In order to continue, please keep reading below section.
+In order to continue, please keep reading the following section.

-### With Visual Studio/Xamarin Studio
+### With Visual Studio (for Windows or Mac)

-Once the project is correctly set-up following above instructions, open the C# solution through the File menu.
+Once the project is correctly set-up following the instructions above, open the C# solution through the File menu.

 Our alert control will be added like any other `Entity`, and will have a `Show()` method with the following signature: